MaxLugo/SVARIV/README.md

 # Jobs to be done

-Create the intervals CS_AR and the intervals CS_plugin of the methodology in the paper.
+Correction on the intervals CS_AR son the CS_boots=CS_AR and create the intervals CS_plugin of the methodology in the paper.